singleye/devenv/vim/README.md

 VIM is a powerful editor which could be customized with plugins.
-After sometime you would have multiple customized vim environments.
-This tool provides a method to maintain those environments and easily switch between them.
+I use it in my daily development, I have several vim environment configured for different development environment.
+Then it's a little bit complicated to switch between them.

+This repository maintains my vim enviroments and switching tools to simplify the maintenance.

 # Tool